gammahazard/ore-app-mac/README.md

 ## Acknowledgements

-Special thanks to the developers and community behind Homebrew, Rust, and the Ore CLI for providing the tools that make this project possible.
+Special thanks to the developers and community behind Homebrew, Rust, and the chad who created Ore CLI for providing the tools that make this project possible.

 ---